Identifying Network Structure of Nonlinear Dynamical Systems: Contraction and Kuramoto Oscillators: Kuramoto Oscillator Networks

 \begin{remark} The conditions for two different oscillator networks to contract to each other are analogous to requirements for synchrony found in \cite{JADBABAIE_2004, DELABAYS_2023, DORFLER_2014}.
-This reiterates previous findings in \cite{CHEN_2009} that establish a link between synchrony and the inability to identify network topologies. \end{remark}
+This reiterates previous findings in \cite{CHEN_2009} that establish a link between synchrony and the inability to identify network structures. \end{remark}

-To illustrate the implications of making partial measurements of the states of the networks, we now apply our framework to find other indistinguishable topologies when starting with a candidate topology and corresponding measurement scheme.
-To do so, we consider an example comprised of four oscillators which is displayed in Fig.~\ref{fig:kuramoto_partial} (Net 1).
-In mathematical terms, we define the incidence matrix for the complete graph as
+We now apply our framework to find other indistinguishable networks when starting with a candidate network and corresponding measurement scheme.
+We consider an example comprised of four oscillators which is displayed in Fig.~\ref{fig:kuramoto_partial} (Net 1).
+We define the incidence matrix for the complete graph as

 and the corresponding edge weight matrix as